Richie Ashburn: Broadcasting career

+When calling late innings, Ashburn would occasionally ask on-air if the staff of Celebre's Pizza, a nearby pizzeria in South Philadelphia, was listening to the radio.
+Pizza would then arrive at the radio booth 15–20 minutes later.
+The Phillies requested that Ashburn discontinue the practice, since Celebre's was not a Phillies sponsor and it was considered free advertising.
+However, Ashburn was allowed to make on-air birthday and anniversary wishes during Phillies games.
+To circumvent the Phillies' request, he started to say, "I'd like to send out a special birthday wish to the Celebre's twins – Plain & Pepperoni!"
+Harry Kalas was heard on radio in 2007 making a similar wish.

-Ashburn regularly wrote for columns on the Phillies and Major League Baseball for The Philadelphia Bulletin and the Philadelphia Daily News.
+Ashburn regularly wrote columns on the Phillies and Major League Baseball for the Philadelphia Bulletin and the Philadelphia Daily News.

+Following the 1972 season, Ashburn interviewed for the Phillies’ vacant managerial position that was ultimately filled by Danny Ozark.

+Death

 According to Ashburn's mother, he planned to retire from broadcasting at the end of the 1997 season.
-On September 9, 1997, in New York City, after broadcasting the Phillies-Mets game at Shea Stadium, Ashburn suffered a heart attack and died.
+On September 9, 1997, hours after broadcasting a Phillies-Mets game at Shea Stadium, Ashburn died from an apparent heart attack at his hotel room at the Grand Hyatt Hotel in Manhattan, aged 70.
 A large crowd of fans paid tribute to him, passing by his casket in Memorial Hall, located in Philadelphia's Fairmount Park.
-He is interred in the suburban Gladwyne Methodist Church Cemetery, Montgomery County, Pennsylvania.
+He is interred in the suburban Gladwyne Methodist Church Cemetery in Gladwyne, Pennsylvania in suburban Philadelphia.